 - Never send similar messages to the spam folder

 As you can see, the list is quite extensive.
-One of my favorite reasons to use rules via filters in Gmail is to automatically delete messages from annoying people so I don’t have to later on.
+One of my favorite reasons to use rules via filters in Gmail is to automatically delete messages from annoying people so I don’t have to do that myself.

-If any of the above functions look appealing to you, then you’re probably itching to know how to do it.
-Here are the steps:
+If the above functions look appealing to you, then you’re probably itching to know how to do it.
+Here are the steps.

 1) Log into Gmail from your favorite web browser and open your inbox.